top of page

-Challenge Session Overview
+Mt Hood 2025 Challenge Session Overview

 If you have a diabetes simulation model and have not participated in an Mt Hood Challenge conference before, please email mthood2016@gmail.com so you can receive updates.

-Challenge 1: Revisiting the reference simulation
+Challenge 1: Reference simulation

 We will also ask groups to repeat the reference simulations for a standard patent that were in previous challenges and reported in the Mt Hood model registry.
 This will enable model simulations to be compared across time and across different models.
+Existing models that have been updates (in any way) or new simulation models should undertake the reference simulations (see registry for details).
+These reference simulations can be undertaken at any time and should be attempted before undertaking the challanges below.

-Challenge 2: Simulating costs and cost-effectiveness
+Challenge 2: Simulating outcomes, costs and cost-effectiveness of weight reduction interventions in people with Type 2 diabetes

 Participation in publications arising from the meeting